mattlee95/Riddler/Dec5_2019/README.md

 ![Image: Summation Formula](https://github.com/mattlee95/Riddler/blob/master/Dec5_2019/summationFormula.png)

-I graphed the expected number of moves to get to a song of choice for different threshold values to illistrate a threshold of 13 being the optimized solution
+I created the program `songSkipCalc.py` in order to solve the summation I above.
+I graphed the results (expected number of moves to get to a song of choice for different threshold values) to illistrate a threshold of 13 being the optimized solution

 ![Graph: Relationship Between Threshold and Expected Moves](https://github.com/mattlee95/Riddler/blob/master/Dec5_2019/100SongsFull.png)